rizdaprasetya/mt-alt-doc/en/core-api/credit-card.md

     // you may want to implement displaying failure message to customer.
     // Also record the error message to your log, so you can review
-    // what causing failure for this transaction.
+    // what causing failure on this transaction.
   }
 };